cortoproject/bake/README.md

 ```

 #### Do a release build
 By default, bake will build projects in debug mode, which disables optimizations and enables symbols.
-If you want to build projects in release build, specifiy the `release` configuration, like this:
+If you want to build projects in release build, specify the `release` configuration, like this:

 ```demo
 bake --cfg release